Jacksonville Beach, Florida: Geography

 According to the United States Census Bureau, the city has a total area of 21.964 sqmi, of which, 7.316 sqmi is land and 14.648 sqmi (66.61%) is water.

 Jacksonville Beach is the largest town in the Jacksonville Beaches community.
 It is the eastern terminus of U.S. Route 90, which ends at an intersection with State Road A1A three blocks from the Atlantic Ocean.

 Architecture

-In general, the architecture of Jacksonville varies in style and is not defined by any one characteristic, and Jacksonville Beach is no exception.
-Designed by Marsh and Saxelbye, and completed in 1925, Casa Marina Hotel is a Mission style hotel popular in the 1920s when Jacksonville's beaches were being developed.
+The architecture of Jacksonville varies in style and is not defined by any one characteristic.

+Designed by Marsh and Saxelbye, and completed in 1925, Casa Marina Hotel is a Mission-style hotel popular in the 1920s when Jacksonville's beaches were being developed.
 It was added to the National Register of Historic Places on September 2, 1993.

-Constructed in 1947, the American Red Cross Volunteer Life Saving Corps Station is an Art Moderne style lifeguard station designed by local architect Jefferson Davis Powell.
+Constructed in 1947, the American Red Cross Volunteer Life Saving Corps Station is an Art Moderne-style lifeguard station designed by local architect Jefferson Davis Powell.
 It was added to the National Register of Historic Places on May 5, 2014.

 Jacksonville Beach is also home to a notable collection of Mid-Century modern architecture.
-Perhaps the most notable of these works are those designed by architect William Morgan.
+Perhaps the most notable of these were designed by architect William Morgan.